 Here, you can find an overview about the current courses of these study programs:

 - Study offer: M. A. Sustainability Economics and Management

 - Study offer: M. A. Business Administration, Economics and Law

 - Study offer: B. A. Economics and Business Administration.

 If you have further interest in the research field of ecological economics, it is possible to write bachelor, master and doctoral theses at this chair.
-Interested students are invited to the consultation hours of Prof. Dr. Bernd Siebenhüner to discuss their ideas.
-It is not necessary to make an appointment during lecture period.
+Interested students are invited to the consultation hours of Prof. Dr Bernd Siebenhüner to discuss their ideas.

 The empirical basis is formed by three reading seminars being offered with two semester periods per week between the summer semester 2018 and the summer semester 2019.
-The paper adresses the following seminars:
+The paper addresses the following seminars:

 - Social-Ecological Transformations